ibnufaisal-27/Restfull-API-dengan-Slim-Framework/README.md

 # Slim 3 Skeleton

-This is a simple restFul API using Slim skeleton version 3 that includes Twig, Flash messages and Monolog.
+This is a simple restFul API using Slim skeleton version 3

 ## Features